Dean-Projects-IITD/Semester-schedule/README.md

 ## CSV Format

-The input CSV should contain the following columns:
+The input CSV should contain the following columns in adiminstrative_actvities and teaching_and_academic_activities  :

 - **Serial Number**: A unique identifier for each entry.
 - **Status**: Description of scheduled events.